Hunting in Auburn SRA

 season for the species listed below and only during the respective open

 season as established by the Fish and Wildlife Commission.

 Species: Deer, California Quail, Dove, Bandtail Pigeon, and Wild Turkey.

 Method: Only shotguns, rifles, bow and arrow may be used and only in compliance

-with all Fish and Game regulations.
+with all Fish and Wildlife regulations.
 Except for shotguns and rifles used for

 hunting during the hunting season, all firearms, loaded or unloaded, are